 - You are using free energy!
 Solar energy is free and abundant (even in cloudy weather).

 - They are efficient.
-Approximately 80% radiation is turned into heat energy.
+Approximately 80% of the radiation is turned into heat energy.

 - They are cheaper to install than solar PV panels because you only need 2-3 panels.
-For a typical domestic installation, the cost might be £3400 plus VAT 5%.
+For a typical domestic installation, the cost might be as little as £3400 plus VAT 5%.

 - You save money on fuel bills.
 On an existing gas heating system, the saving could be £65 a year and more with other types of fuel.